scawful/yaze/docs/compression.md

 The compression algorithm has multiple implementations with varying levels of quality, based primarily on the implementations made in skarsnik/sneshacking, Zarby89/ZScreamDungeon and ZCompress with optimizations made for C++.

+Currently, the Compress and Uncompress methods from Hyrule Magic are used and all other compression methods are considered deprecated.

 ## Key Definitions

 ### Constants and Macros: